 What Makes This Destination Special and Unique?

-• Near private access to some of the best Chinook and Coho Salmon rivers in Alaska – light fishing pressure means guests have miles of these rivers all to themselves daily.
+• Near private access to some of the best Chinook, Chum and Coho Salmon rivers in Alaska – light fishing pressure means guests have miles of these rivers all to themselves daily.
 This is what much of Alaska looked like 30 years ago.
 You won’t have to worry about being low-holed by another lodge or group of anglers; you will have the rivers almost or completely to yourself.
-As a bonus, there are also plenty good-sized Dolly Varden and even some heavy-bodied leopard rainbows in the home river.
+As a bonus, there are also some good-sized Dolly Varden in the home river.

 • A seasoned host, with years of experience operating in the Alaskan bush.
 He and the guides know all the details that help turn a good trip into a great one.
 All you need to do is fish and have a great time - the rest of your entire trip is taken care of and well-orchestrated, which is impressive in such a remote and challenging part of the Alaskan bush.